I-IHuang/-Google-Data-Analytics-Capstone-Cyclistic-Bike-Sharing/README.md

 - Casual Riders:
   	- Similar to the start stations, these locations are near tourist areas and provide easy access to the Lakefront Trail, museums, and downtown attractions.
 - Annual Members:
-  	- The end stations are similar to the start stations, suggesting round trips or commuting patterns with a focus on business areas and convenient transit options.
+  	- Also similar to the start stations, suggesting round trips or commuting patterns with a focus on business areas and convenient transit options.
 ![image](https://github.com/user-attachments/assets/8475b088-c43a-41f1-9a1c-6a5027e66f35)

 ### Key Takeaways: